Brightline Expanding To Orlando In Summer 2023, Tickets Now On Sale

 Brightline Premium cabin

-Brightline has officially unveiled its new station in Orlando, with service expected to commence as of the summer of 2023.
+Several weeks back, Brightline unveiled its new station in Orlando, and the service has now launched as of Friday, September 22, 2023.

-So, what can we expect from this train connection?
+So, what should you expect from this train connection?

-• Brightline’s station in Orlando will be at Orlando International Airport (MCO), connected to Terminal C, and roughly 37,350 square feet; unfortunately there won’t be a stop at Walt Disney World, at least for the time being
+• Brightline’s station in Orlando is at Orlando International Airport (MCO), connected to Terminal C, and roughly 37,350 square feet; unfortunately there isn’t a stop at Walt Disney World, at least for the time being

-• There will be 16 daily roundtrip trains between Orlando and Miami that operate hourly, with some services being nonstop, and some stopping at all stations
+• There are 16 daily roundtrip trains between Orlando and Miami that operate hourly, with some services being nonstop, and some stopping at all stations

-• Nonstop trains between the two markets will take 2hr59min, while trains stopping at all the stations will take 3hr30min
+• Nonstop trains between the two markets take 2hr59min, while trains stopping at all the stations take 3hr30min

-• One-way fares to & from Orlando will start at $79 for Smart, $149 for Premium, and there will be bundles whereby a family of four can travel together in Smart for $199
+• One-way fares to & from Orlando start at $79 for Smart, $149 for Premium, and there are bundles whereby a family of four can travel together in Smart for $199

-• Premium tickets will include complimentary meals, snacks, and beverages, while those things will be available for purchase for other passengers
+• Premium tickets include complimentary meals, snacks, and beverages, while those things are available for purchase for other passengers

 Brightline station at Orlando Airport